 Yet, no one diet works best for everyone.

-In the end, the “best” healthy diet for you is the one that makes you feel your best and that you can stick with for the long haul.
+In the end, the “best” nutritious diet for you is the one that makes you feel your best and that you can stick with for the long haul.

 SUMMARY

-Sticking to a healthy diet means finding a way of eating that is not only nutritious but also that you find enjoyable, sustainable, and conducive to your personal circumstances.
+Sticking to a balanced diet means finding a way of eating that is not only nutritious but also that you find enjoyable, sustainable, and conducive to your personal circumstances.

-In recent years, researchers have found that people around the world are eating more ultra-processed foods than ever before (13, 14, 15, 16).
+In recent years, researchers have found that people around the world are eating more ultra-processed foods than ever before.

-Ultra-processed foods are those that have been made by industrial processing.
-They tend to contain additives like sweeteners, thickeners, stabilizers, and other ingredients that make the foods last longer and taste better (5).
+Ultra-processed foods are those made through industrial processing.
+They tend to contain additives like sweeteners, thickeners, stabilizers, and other ingredients that make the foods last longer and taste better.

 Some examples of ultra-processed foods include fast food, frozen dinners, and sugar-sweetened juices and sodas.

-Not only are ultra-processed foods tempting due to their flavors, but even being in the presence of these types of foods can affect brain chemistry and behavior (17, 18, 19, 20).
+Not only are ultra-processed foods tempting due to their flavors, but some research has found that even being in the presence of these types of foods can affect brain chemistry and behavior.

-On the other hand, keeping your fridge and pantry stocked with nutrient-dense, whole foods is a great way to keep your healthy diet in mind and encourage yourself to have those nutritious foods more often.
+Keeping your fridge and pantry stocked with nutrient-dense, whole foods — instead of restricting them — is a great way to keep your diet in mind and encourage yourself to eat those nutritious foods more often.

 SUMMARY

-Surrounding yourself with the foods you want to eat and learn to love, rather than the ones you’re trying to avoid, increases your chance of success.
+Surrounding yourself with the foods you want to eat and learn to love increases your chance of success.

-Often, it’s the moments when we find ourselves feeling extra hungry and tempted with a tasty treat that we forget about the healthy eating plans we had in mind for the day.
+Often, it’s the moments when we feel extra hungry and are tempted by a tasty treat that we forget about the nutritious eating plans we had in mind for the day.

-Though craving foods from time to time is completely normal, researchers have found that in moments of extreme hunger, our cravings tend to get even stronger (23).
+Though craving foods from time to time is completely natural, researchers have found that in moments of extreme hunger, our cravings tend to get even stronger.

 Some examples are: